 The trick about networking for a new job is that you may be good at every little thing on our list — or not.
 You’ll have to gauge your time and interest in stepping outside the comfort zone to try new things.
 On the one hand, it’s always good to practice new skills, but on the other, if you’re terrible at face-to-face networking that first impression could forever skew your entry into a new career.

 We're big fans of funny taglines that sum up your experience on your LinkedIn profile, but most importantly — make sure your headline is up to date.
+This is often your first impression in the digital world.
 Which of course, should then lead you to change that old thumbnail photo and outdated job list.
+Then, take that mindset to other outlets - like Behance, even Instagram, or Slack groups.

 - Publish or Perish